kevinquillen/kevinquillen.github.io/about/index.markdown

 I've built websites and applications from the small to the very large.
 I enjoy building beautiful, useful solutions for people who have problems to solve.

-I am a senior developer at [Velir](http://www.velir.com). [https://www.drupal.org/u/kevinquillen](Drupal, PHP, and open source is my thang).
+I am a senior developer at [Velir](http://www.velir.com).
+[Drupal, PHP, and open source is my thang](https://www.drupal.org/u/kevinquillen).

 In my free time, I love to play guitar, read, rile up my hedgehog Roxy, and enjoy a good beer.
 I also enjoy cooking, working on electronics projects, laughing at shit on reddit, and working around the house.